chetnashah/javawork/androidbasics/Fragments.md

 ## Sharing data between fragments

 You can have a shared viewmodel on activity scope, which can be shared between all the fragments inside that activity.
+The shared viewmodel would be tied to activity scope instead of fragment scope.

 ## FragmentFactory